RuanAmaral/HackerRank30DaysToCode/README.md

 # HackerHanck30DaysToCode
-Store all code of challange 30 Days of Code from Hacker Hank Site
+Store all code of challange 30 Days of Code from Hacker Hank Site with C#